 - Does it follow an appropriate color scheme and layout to match your strategy?

 - Are grammatical, alignment, spelling, and formatting errors fixed?

 - Have you shared with others and collected their reviews?

-- Have you established key variables that will have to be tested and measured after the infographic is put to use?
+- Have you established key variables that must be tested and measured after using the infographic?

-- Is there a way to allow readers to share to other platforms?
+- Is there a way to allow readers to share on other platforms?

-These factors are extremely simpler to monitor in your infographic and you can also proliferate results with this checklist in hand.
-Irrespective of the domain you work on and the content you share, this checklist is still going to give you the answer declaring the success or failure of the infographic.
+These factors are extremely simpler to monitor in your infographic, and you can also proliferate results with this checklist.
+Irrespective of the domain you work on and the content you share, this checklist will still give you the answer declaring the success or failure of the infographic.

-To avoid these, just follow the tips above and don’t forget to use Venngage infographics.
-Start your journey towards marketing success by making your very own infographic today!
+To avoid these, follow the tips above, and don’t forget to use Venngage infographics.
+Start your journey toward marketing success by making your very own infographic today!
 Also, share your viewpoint in the comment section!